Name: David Cooley154

 Burial

 David's body wasn't returned to Putnam county.
-He was buried at
+He is buried at Jefferson

-Jefferson Barracks National Cemetery, St Louis, MO.
-According to Find A
+Barracks National Cemetery, St Louis, MO.
+According to Find A Grave

 All original portions ©